What are metal braces made of?

-Despite the excellent results achieved by the use of metallic brackets for orthodontic treatment, their use is gradually declining due to their unaesthetic metallic appearance.
-If you don’t want people to notice your braces whenever you speak or smile, then you can choose ceramic braces or Invisalign clear aligners for your orthodontic treatment.
+Despite the excellent results achieved by the use of metallic brackets for orthodontic treatment, their use is gradually declining due to their unesthetic metallic appearance.

 How much do metal braces cost?

-Orthodontic cases varies a lot from individual to individual so does the cost, but metal braces are the most affordable type of braces.
+Orthodontic cases vary a lot from individual to individual, so do the costs, but metal braces are the most affordable type of braces.